SkechyWolf/SkechyWolf/Readme.md

 # Welcome To My Github Page

-### I do some coding in my free time with languages like
+### I do some programming in my free time with languages like
 - Javascript
 - More Coming soon